crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 In 1979, he received his PhD in computer science from the University of Cambridge, where his research on distributed computing was supervised by David Wheeler.

 # Career and research
-In 1979, Stroustrup began his career as a member of technical staff in the Computer Science Research Center of Bell Labs in Murray Hill, New Jersey, USA.
+In 1979, Stroustrup began his career as a member of technical staff in the Computer Science Research Center of Bell Labs in Murray Hill, New Jersey.
 There, he began his work on C++ and programming techniques.
 Stroustrup was the head of AT&T Bell Labs' Large-scale Programming Research department, from its creation until late 2002.
 In 1993, he was made a Bell Labs fellow and in 1996, an AT&T Fellow.

 From 2002 to 2014, Stroustrup was the College of Engineering Chair Professor in Computer Science at Texas A&M University.
 From 2011, he was made a University Distinguished Professor.